CloudLabsAI-Azure/AIW-DevOps/Challenges/Module3-ClosingTheFeedbackLoop/Step-By-Step/CLOSELOOP-T003-SBS.md

 ## Setup Service Connection in your Azure DevOps Project

-Before we can start building the build and release pipelines, we need to setup a connection between Azure DevOps and the GitHub Container Registry so that we can push our Docker images when they have been built.
+Before we can start building the build and release pipelines, we need to set up a connection between Azure DevOps and the GitHub Container Registry so that we can push our Docker images when they have been built.

 1. Navigate to your Azure DevOps Project that was created in the [prerequisites setup](/Challenges/Prerequisites/Readme.md).
 In the Project Settings, open the Service Connections Tab.